salihmarangoz/PythonExperiments/.github/TEMPLATE.md

 # PythonExperiments
-Various small Python codes from Deep Learning to Robotics
+Various small Python codes from Deep Learning to Robotics.
+Check my [blog](https://salihmarangoz.github.io/) for more.